-Introduction
+2. Introduction

 There is no question that big data and artificial intelligence will shape our common future.
-Our smartphones provide and obtain an immense amount of data that help advertisers promote appropriate products and enable online maps to accurately predict optimal routing.
-Looking a decade ahead, ubiquitous facial recognition, drone delivery, and smart energy usage in buildings are likely to reshape our lifestyles if not our identity.
+Our smartphones provide and obtain an immense amount of data that helps advertisers promote appropriate products and enable online maps to accurately predict optimal routing.
+Looking a decade ahead, ubiquitous facial recognition, drone delivery, and smart energy usage in buildings are likely to reshape our lifestyles, if not our identity.
 Smart mobility plays a central role.
-As a keystone option, smart mobility emerges at the nexus of the global megatrends digitalization, urbanization, and climate change.
-Apps, big data and artificial intelligence enable the provision of the new mobility services that are enthusiastically embraced in cities worldwide, especially among young professionals, who appreciate the flexibility of multi-modal transport around the clock.
-Options include car sharing, e-scooters, bike sharing, ride pooling, and seamless boarding of public transit, topped off by the integration of multi-modal use in a smart mobility data platform that allows for frictionless use of a plethora of modal choices depending on the trip purpose, time and location.
+As a keystone option, smart mobility emerges at the nexus of the global megatrends: digitalization, urbanization, and climate change.
+Apps, big data and artificial intelligence enable the provision of new mobility services that are enthusiastically embraced in cities worldwide, especially among young professionals, who appreciate the flexibility of multi-modal transport around the clock.
+Options include car sharing, e-scooters, bike sharing, ride pooling, and seamless boarding of public transit, topped off by the integration of multi-modal use in a smart mobility data platform that allows for frictionless use of a plethora of modal choices, depending on the trip purpose, time and location.
 Smart mobility is self-accelerating: as applications require location data, services provide ever more of these data.
 But smart mobility is also constrained by existing infrastructure, path-dependent private vehicle use, and existing regulation.

 As yet it is unclear what digitalization will bring.
 There are both enthusiasts and doomsayers, each convincingly arguing their case.
 The former predict a digital utopia where new technology will facilitate life and sustainable solutions; the latter see mass unemployment, surveillance states, and digitalization as rocket fuel for energy demand and climate change.
 There is no law that dictates what pathway will be taken.
 Instead, it is up to human agency to shape technology in our own interests.
 This requires active governance1.

 Smart mobility is heralded as a new solution for congested urban spaces.
 Yet a survey among Israel-based stakeholders reveals that smart mobility entrepreneurs are mostly concerned about commercial opportunities and lack a deeper understanding of what is required to transition to sustainable mobility2.
 Noy and Givoni state that "the belief amongst those entrepreneurs, it emerges, is that technological developments alone, specifically with respect to autonomous and connected vehicles, can lead to sustainable transport.
-This should be a real concern if those same actors are the ones who lead and pave the way forward for transport planning"2.
+This should be a real concern if those same actors are the ones who lead and pave the way forward for transport planning"3.
 Active government involvement is thus required to steer smart mobility for the public benefit.

-This policy paper asks how big data and artificial intelligence methods in smart mobility can best be managed to deliver desirable goals such as incubation of further start-ups, less gridlock on streets, and better environmental quality.
-Given the hype about artificial intelligence and big data, and their potential to shape the technosphere and society, it is surprising how little attention is paid to the important role of governance.
+This policy brief asks how big data and artificial intelligence methods in smart mobility can best be managed to deliver desirable goals such as incubation of further start-ups, less gridlock on streets, and better environmental quality.
+Given the hype about artificial intelligence and big data, and their potential to shape the technosphere and society, it is surprising how little attention is paid to the active role of governance.
 By directing technological innovation, vast potentials for improving the mobility of stressed urbanites and commuters can be leveraged - potentials that also have global market potential.
 It's time to move from 'smart mobility' to 'smart and sustainable mobility' and meet the unfulfilled demand for better urban and sub-urban living across the world.
+Given the hype about artificial intelligence and big data, and their potential to shape the technosphere and society, it is surprising how little attention is paid to the active role of governance.